YordanGeorgiev/qto/doc/md/installations_doc.md

     # run the bootstrap script :
     bash qto/src/bash/qto/bootstrap-qto.sh

-### 3.9.
+#### 3.2.9.
 Install the OS libs listed in the prereq sh script
+The "prereq"script contains the listing of the binaries to be installed.
+Run the script.

     # go to your product instance dir -
     cd ~/opt/csitea/qto/qto.$product_version.dev.$USER
     sudo bash src/bash/qto/install-prerequisites-on-ubuntu.sh

-### 3.10.
+#### 3.2.10.
 Install the Perl modules listed in the preq pl scriipt
 The Perl modules installation looks ALWAYS, yet it usually goes trough without any googling of sessions etc.

     # go to your product instance dir -
     cd /opt/csitea/qto/qto.$product_version.dev.$USER
     sudo perl src/perl/qto/script/qto_preq_checker.pl

-### 3.11.
+#### 3.2.11.
 Disable the warnings in the OAuth2.pm
-The OAuth.pm will spit out a lot of warnings during the perl syntax check, thus the quick and dirty workaround is to disable them ...
+As many of the actions in the qto this is simply a one-liner.

     vim /usr/local/share/perl/5.22.1/Net/Google/DataAPI/Auth/OAuth2.pm
     # edit the use Any::Moose; line as follows: